 Located on a beautiful arboretum campus, Michigan State University is one of the top 50 research institutions in the United States, and is an important center for teaching and research.
 While in residence at the university, participants spend the majority of their time working on research in one of the sciences, engineering or mathematics.

-The participant fee for the 2020 HSHSP will be $3,800.
+The participant fee for the 2024 HSHSP will be $4,000.
 This fee covers room, board, and some instructional costs.
 Participants must provide their own transportation between home and campus at the beginning and end of the program and money for personal items and non-program-sponsored activities.
-Scholarships based on financial need are available, and forms can be downloaded from the applying page.
-Applications and supporting materials should be received no later than March 1st, 2020.
+Scholarships based on financial need are available, and forms can be downloaded from the program website.
+Applications and supporting materials must be received no later March 1, 2024.
 Applicants will be informed of their status by May 1.
-To find out more about this program contact us!
+To find out more about this program, visit the website or contact:

 Michigan State University is an Equal Opportunity Institution